yoojene/react-developer-assessment/README.md

 We would love to see code comments to help explain your approach and thought process, this will also be discussed in a follow-up technical interview.

-Finally, the use of third party libraries and/or components is acceptable - however, please ensure that you are still demonstrating the skills we have outlined above.
+Finally, the use of third party libraries and/or components is permitted - and in some cases encouraged.
+However, please ensure that you are still demonstrating the skills we have outlined above.

 ### Requirements